 The department requires that a student submit a thesis proposal (due in late September or early October) and several interim research progress reports, including the fall semester progress report, a rough draft of the thesis for feedback, and the final thesis.
 The goal of the interim reports is to facilitate timely adviser-student feedback, help minimize the unavoidable thesis rush at the end of the year, and ensure that the final product of the thesis is of the highest quality.
 In addition to writing their theses, all students give oral presentations to the faculty and students of the geosciences department.
 The grade for the thesis is based on the quality of the research, the written report, and the oral presentation.

 Senior Departmental Examination

 The comprehensive examination in the department consists of an oral examination based on the senior thesis and related topics.

 Senior Thesis: You will be graded on (1) your thesis research plus written report and (2) oral presentation plus answers to questions.

-(ii) Written thesis: Quality and clarity of writing, proper organization and citations, illustration of results, interpretation, and discussion.
+- Written thesis: Quality and clarity of writing, proper organization and citations, illustration of results, interpretation, and discussion, originality, and commitment to doing the best possible lab-, field-, or model-based research.
 Grade determined by adviser and second reader.

-(iii) Oral presentation: Based on quality and clarity of presentation in lecture and illustrations as well as facility in answering questions pertaining to research results.
+- Oral presentation: Based on quality and clarity of presentation in lecture and illustrations as well as facility in answering questions pertaining to research results.
 Grade determined by the entire faculty.